ecellvit/QuizFeed-Backend/README.md

 1. Access Route Using GET Method https://quizfeedapi.herokuapp.com/quiz/:quizid (replace quizid with the Quiz Id got while creating Quiz)
 2. Header must have Authorization Token
 3. Expecting QuizId as shown in step 1
-4. If Quiz Exists, returns JSON containing quizname and array questions, containing all the questions of the quiz
+4. If Quiz Exists, returns JSON containing quizname and  JSON containing key value pairs of question_id as key and question as value